 BAJAJ FINSERV DIRECT LIMITED

-An in-depth guide to capital markets covering their definition, types, instruments, structure, and economic role.
+An overview of capital markets, covering their definition, types, instruments, structure, and role in the financial system.

 What is a Capital Market

-A capital market’s core function is to channel funds from investors to entities requiring capital for productive use, fostering economic development.
+A capital market’s primary function is to channel funds from surplus units to entities requiring capital for productive use within the economy.

 How does a capital market work?